vivekcode01/StreamIt/rfc/001_Stitcher_API.md

 - RESUME-OFFSET: 10 (equal to the duration)
 - No PLAYOUT-LIMIT (ad server decides)

 Due to the DURATION tag, HLS.js treats the linear ad breaks as if they are not there in the first place.
-Unless we add CUE=ONCE.
+Unless we add CUE=ONCE (although we probably should never add ONCE in this case).

 For live, with replacement (ad replacement)